pairing4good/java-learning-two/README.md

 ## Overloading Method
 - Mosh overloaded on of the Console methods created in the previous section.
 He said it's not necessary but wanted to review it

+## Extracting the MortgageReport
+- The method `printMortgage` and `printPaymentSchedule` will both be worked on
+- Use extract method to move both methods to a new `MortgageReport` class
+- `MortgageReport` line 7 calls back to the MortgageCalculator.
+This needs to be changed later.